 The REMP is an integral component of the PWP/TREP Implementation Phasing Plan, in which stakeholders and resource and regulatory agencies can track the progress and success of the PWP/TREP.
 The Phasing Plan reflects the regional priorities relative to identifying resource protection opportunities and implementing REMP projects that address the most significant natural resource needs of the NCC, while respecting the phasing requirements for transportation infrastructure and community enhancement project development further specified in the PWP/TREP.
-Consistent with Senate Bill 468 (Kehoe), the REMP and the larger PWP/TREP Implementation Phasing Plan collectively provide the framework for the region to allocate TransNet EMP funds for regional habitat acquisition, management, and monitoring activities based on the estimated economic benefits derived from permitting and approval efficiencies accomplished through the NCC PWP/TREP process.
-The funding will be released by SANDAG in phases based on the proportion of PWP/TREP projects that have been issued NOIDs, CDPs and/or federal consistency reviews, as applicable.
+Consistent with Senate Bill 468 (Kehoe), the REMP and the larger PWP/TREP Implementation Phasing Plan collectively provide the framework for the region to allocate TransNet EMP funds for regional habitat acquisition, management, and monitoring activities based on the estimated economic benefits derived from permitting and approval efficiencies accomplished through the NCC PWP/TREP projects that have been issued NOIDs, CDPs and/or federal consistency reviews, as applicable.